 The foreign currency monetary items are translated using the closing rate at the end of each reporting period.
-Non-monetary item that are measured in terms of historical cost in a foreign currency shall be translated using the exchange rate at the rates different from those at which they were translated on initial recognition during the period or in previous financial statements shall be recognized in profit or loss in the period in which they arise.
+Non-monetary items that are measured in terms of historical cost in a foreign currency shall be translated using the exchange rate at the date of the transaction.
+Exchange differences arising on the settlement of monetary items or on translating monetary items at rates different from those at which they were translated on initial recognition during the period or in previous financial statements shall be recognized in profit or loss in the period in which they arise.

-Foreign exchange difference regarded as an adjustment to borrowing costs are presented in the statements of profits and loss within finance cost.
+Foreign exchange differences regarded as an adjustment to borrowing costs are presented in the statements of profit and loss, within finance cost.
 All other foreign exchange gains and losses are presented in the statement of profit and loss on net basis.

-(k) Leases
+(l) Leases

 Leases under which the company assumes substantially all the risks and rewards of ownership are classified as finance leases.
 When acquired, such assets are capitalized at fair value or present value of the minimum lease payments at the inception of the lease, whichever is lower.
 Lease under which the risks and rewards incidental to ownership are not transferred to lessee is classified as operating lease.
-Lease payments under operating leases are recognized as an expenses on a straight line basis in net profit in the statement of profit and loss over the lease term.
+Lease payments under operating leases are recognized as an expense on a straight line basis in net profit in the statement of profit and loss over the lease term.